 The Addison Creek Reservoir along with the Addison Creek Channel Improvement project will help alleviate public health and safety concerns by reducing overbank flooding to approximately 2,200 structures along the creek from Northlake to Broadview, including 1,700 structures that will be removed from the floodplain.
 According to the Illinois Department of Natural Resources, the project will allow many of the flood prone residents of these six communities to qualify for flood insurance premiums which are up to 80 percent less expensive.
 The reservoir will provide approximately $116 million in flood benefits and create approximately 633 construction-related jobs.
 Flood reduction benefits will be fully achieved when both of these projects are completed.
 In addition to mitigating flooding, the two projects will improve quality of life further by enhancing green space, including new walking paths and other recreation improvements being coordinated with the local communities.
 The MWRD will operate and maintain the control and inlet structures, spillway, piping and pump station, while Bellwood will maintain the grounds including landscaping, fencing, and access roadways.

-Ground was officially broken on the Addison Creek Reservoir in April 2019 with anticipated completion by early 2022.
-The construction for the Addison Creek Channel Improvements is set to start in 2020, with anticipated completion in early 2022.
+Ground was officially broken on the Addison Creek Reservoir in April 2019 with anticipated completion by late 2022.
+The construction for the Addison Creek Channel Improvements started in 2020, with anticipated completion in late 2022.